 - Medical Leave of Absence

 The Semester System

 The Sturm College of Law schedules classes on the semester system.
 Each Fall and Spring semester contains fourteen (14) weeks.
 The summer term contains seven (7) weeks.

-The Sturm College of Law assigns all incoming first year students to units.
-Students must attend only the classes scheduled for their assigned units.
-First year students cannot alter assigned units or class schedules.
+The Sturm College of Law assigns all incoming first year students to sections.
+Students must attend only the classes scheduled for their assigned section.
+First year students cannot alter assigned sections or class schedules.
 Full-time day division first year students who enter the Sturm College of Law must expect to take classes Monday through Friday from 8:00 am until 5:30 pm and have an obligation to arrange their schedules accordingly.
 Part-time evening division first year students who enter the Sturm College of Law must expect to take classes Monday through Friday from 5:00 pm until 10:00 pm and have an obligation to arrange their schedules accordingly.

 First year full-time day division students take fifteen (15) credit hours during the first semester and fifteen (15) credit hours during the second semester.
-After the first year, full-time day students must complete an additional sixty (60) credits.
+After the first year, full-time day division students must complete an additional sixty (60) credits.

-No student may take an on-line course for JD credit until the student has earned at least 30 credit hours of JD credits.
+No student may take an online course for JD credit until the student has earned at least 30 credit hours of JD credits.

-An academic overload for full-time day students in any Fall or Spring semester means more than fifteen (15) credit hours.
-Under no circumstances can a full-time day student take more than eighteen (18) credit hours in any Fall or Spring semester.
+An academic overload for full-time day division students in any Fall or Spring semester means more than fifteen (15) credit hours.
+Under no circumstances can a full-time day division student take more than eighteen (18) credit hours in any Fall or Spring semester.

-An academic overload for part-time evening students in any Fall or Spring semester means more than twelve (12) credit hours.
-Under no circumstances can a part-time evening student take more than fifteen (15) credit hours per Fall or Spring semester.
+An academic overload for part-time evening division students in any Fall or Spring semester means more than twelve (12) credit hours.
+Under no circumstances can a part-time evening division student take more than fifteen (15) credit hours per Fall or Spring semester.

 No student will receive permission to take an overload during the first year.